Geormary/geormary.github.io/README.md

 ## Introduction

-This project will build on the technical and non-technical skills that you have learned up to now:
+This project was cd  build on the technical and non-technical skills that you have learned up to now:

 - Building Web sites with HTML and CSS
 - Using JavaScript to make Web sites interactive